 Another irritating local habit often displayed is weaving or switching lanes.
 If there is a Trancón (a Colombian term for a traffic jam), the situation gets worse.
 Many drivers will switch lanes just because they think the other lane is moving faster.
 They simply have to be in the lane that they perceive to be moving fastest.
-Quite often at the traffic lights that have changed to red, I see the same people who were crazy weavers.
+Quite often at the traffic lights that have changed to red, I see the same people who were crazy weavers, now by my side!
 They would have gained nothing by their weaving processes.

 I have often seen people park their vehicles in blatant violation of traffic laws, here in Bogotá.
 It could be in No Parking Zones; it could even be right at the traffic lights.
 Cars and even trucks are sometimes parked just a few meters before a traffic light that has turned green, before road intersections or in the slow lane.
 They callously block all the traffic behind them.
 If drivers did that in many other parts of the world, they would most definitely get a Traffic Ticket within minutes.
 Here in Colombia, policemen would ride by without batting an eyelid.

 One-Way Lanes – a Note for Driving in Bogotá